 The Park Naturalist sponsors specific days for Park clean-ups, usually targeted at areas of need.
 We often help supervise and participate in such activities with high school students or other groups working service hours.

-In the period 2023-2024, we have received over $20,000 in grant monies that were used to help control invasive species, build a Chimney Swift nest box, and purchase a portable audio system for the naturalists to use on hikes (more below).
+In the period 2023-2026, we have received over $40,000 in grant monies that were used to help control invasive species, improve the Nature Center and more (more below).

 We've also spent over $2,000 of our own funding to buy supplies for the Nature Center and, more recently, a new large chainsaw and loppers for the Park staff.
 We also bought a smaller chain saw and equipment for our own invasive control work.